Ash House, which overlooks the River Quaggy, is surrounded by gardens mature trees along the river bank.

 Vertical timber batons cover the exterior of the new structure, with a thin gap of shadow defining the horizontal split between the two storeys.

-A full-height bannister of ash wood with circular holes punched through it lines the open side of the stairway connecting these two floor.
+A full-height bannister of ash with circular holes punched through it lines the open side of the stairway connecting these two floor.

 On the wall side a groove has been cut into the wood to create an inset handrail.